ClusterHQ/flocker/docs/gettinginvolved/functional-testing.rst

 If required, you may need to add additional fields.
 For more information, see :ref:`openstack-dataset-backend`.

-Devstack
+DevStack
 --------

-It is assumed that you have a working ``Devstack`` environment.
+It is assumed that you have a working DevStack environment.
-Refer to document "Setting up a devstack instance" on Google Drive.
+Refer to document "Setting up a DevStack instance" on Google Drive.

-To run the Cinder functional tests on ``devstack``:
+To run the Cinder functional tests on DevStack:

-* boot a supported guest operating system in ``devstack``,
+* boot a supported guest operating system in DevStack,
 * log into the guest and clone your branch of the Flocker source code and
 * install the Flocker dependencies in a ``virtualenv``.
 * Create ``$HOME/acceptance.yml`` containing: